 Michelle Hwang is an artist based in Atlanta, GA.

-Michelle’s journey began when she took on the challenge of painting 100 mini 3-inch by 3-inch canvases to raise money for nonprofits focused on conservation and environmentalism.
-Although she never finished the challenge to paint all 100, she did raise several hundred dollars.
-This started the journey into painting, where she developed an interest in other mediums like watercolor and gouache.
-Since then, painting has evolved from a hobby into a passion that she loves to share.
+I took on the challenge of painting 100 mini canvases to raise money for nonprofits focused on conservation and environmentalism.
+Although I never finished the challenge to paint all 100, I did raise several hundred dollars.
+This started the journey into painting, where I developed an interest in other mediums like watercolor and gouache.
+Since then, painting has evolved from a hobby into a passion that I love to share.

 Cranes